dask/dask-jobqueue/docs/source/clusters-configuration.rst

        account: my-account
        walltime: 00:30:00

-See :doc:`Configuration Examples <configurations>` for real-world examples.
+See :doc:`Configuration Examples <clusters-configuration-examples>` for real-world examples.

 If you place this in your ``~/.config/dask/`` directory then Dask-jobqueue will use these values by default.
 You can then construct a cluster object without